dyne/dowse/README.md

   HTTP traffic (TCP port 80) can be filtered through a transparent proxy using an application layer chain of Squid2 and Privoxy.

+  All IP traffic is filtered using configurable blocklists to keep out malware, spyware and known bad peers, using Peerguardian2 and Iptables.

   All DNS traffic (UDP port 53) is filtered through Dnscap and analysed to render a graphical representation of traffic.
 It is also possible to tunnel it via DNSCrypt-proxy, encrypting all traffic